Frequently Asked Questions

 You should wear comfortable clothes and closed-toed shoes that won’t slip off your feet (i.e., Crocs are not allowed).
 Long hair must be tied up.
-Please don’t wear hooped earrings or dangling jewelry (i.e., long necklaces, scarves, bracelets).
+Please do not wear hooped earrings or dangling jewelry (i.e., long necklaces, scarves, bracelets).

 Note that you will be in a full-body harness for three hours, so it is advisable that you wear clothing to protect you from harness rubs.
 This means that super short shorts are not advisable.
 Shirts are always required.
 Bathing suits are not allowed.

 During less-than-ideal weather, we recommend making sure you dress for the weather.
 Feel free to bring rain jackets in the case of drizzly weather, and bundle up in the case of colder weather.